jnyabe/lang/README.md

-Excersise to master programming languages
+Exercise to master programming languages
 ====